Eriqo90AW/CV-Portofolio/README.md

 * Well-organized React and Tailwind CSS code

 # Acknowledgments
-* Framer motion for animation.
+* Framer motion for the animations.
-* Font Awesome for the icons.
+* React Icons for the icons.

 Thank you for checking out my personal portofolio website!
 I hope you find it useful..